rheinardkorf/webpack-wordpress-demo/README.md

 ## 03_sass

-The most confusing aspect of working with CSS in a Webpack workflow is that the CSS gets added as a module.
+The most confusing aspect of working with CSS in a Webpack workflow is that the CSS gets added as a JS module.
 First lets get a basic Sass workflow setup before we "fix" it.

 Install the required dependencies...